EricssonResearch/dnt/getting_started/scenario_tsn_over_detnet/README.md

 source env.sh
 ```

-If everything OK, the prompt should be changed to `(tsn over detnet) root:scenario2# ` which tells right now we are in the test network environment.
+If everything OK, the prompt should be changed to `(tsn over detnet) root:scenario_tsn_over_detnet# ` which tells right now we are in the test network environment.
 Now we should have all the networking (nodes, interfaces and IP addresses) configured and helper commands to execute commands on the nodes.
 To run a command on a node (e.g. `talker` or `nxp1`, etc.) just prefix the command with its name: